 The primary purpose of the central lift is for the movement of goods between floors.
-Students with injuries or illnesses may be given a lift pass for their personal use.
+Students with injuries or specific illnesses that affect mobility may be given a lift pass for their personal use.
 In these cases, a single additional person may escort them in the interests of health and safety.